Modern Home Lighting Trends for 2026

 Sculptural neon wall art

-Neon isn’t just for bars and diners—it’s moved into home offices and bedrooms, glowing in curves and custom words.
+Neon has migrated from bars and diners into home offices and bedrooms.
 In soft white or pale pink, neon is surprisingly low-key while still acting as the life of the party.
 This year’s takes are clean, abstract, and less “Vegas” and more “personal gallery.”

 u5821215421_A_compact_home_office_with_a_curved_pastel_neon_l_c09a9893-cfe3-4f93-ad15-c817a68cbb44_0